Capitol Police opening up new offices in Florida, California to handle threats to Congress

 The United States Capitol Police (USCP) will open new regional offices in response to increased threats to members of Congress since the Jan.
 6 Capitol attack, the police agency announced Tuesday.

 The first announced two field offices will open in California and Florida, with additional states expected in the "near future," acting USCP Chief Yogananda Pittman said in a statement Tuesday.
+The purpose will be "to investigate threats to Members of Congress."

 FENCE SURROUNDING US CAPITOL IS EXPECTED TO COME DOWN STARTING ON JULY 8